NREL/SOEP-QSS-Test/Status.md

 ### StateEvent6: 3-State Model With Conditional
 * The QSS2 runs use the --dtInf control to avoid deactivation at startup due to the second derivative of x1 being sine(Constant*time)

+### TimeTest
+* This model demonstrates a problem with short-circuiting discrete variables out of the dependencies
+* This model has the same event indicator as ACControl10 but in this case the directional derivative of the time-based event indicator is correct

 ### TwoFloor_TwoZone
 * The OCT-r23206_JM-r14295 FMU built with generate_ode_jacobian aborts in the PyFMI CVode run giving a number of errors before failing with: Evaluating the derivatives failed at <value name="t"> 1.1052023186606659E+005